kagemiku/ggl/README.md

 # ggl
-Open default browser, and search for text stored in clipboard.
+Open default browser, and search for text stored in clipboard or command line arguments.

 # Requirements
 * Python 3.x